-Wet season in the Riviera Maya goes from May until early November.
+The wet season in the Riviera Maya goes from May until early November.
 September being the rainiest.
-Chances of hurricanes are highest during August, September and October throughout all of the country.
+Chances of hurricanes are highest during August, September, and October throughout the country.

-What to Wear at the Beach in Mexico
+What to Wear to the Beach in Mexico

 Some essentials for your trip to any beach destination in Mexico are:

-Sneakers: Because most times, long walks in flip-flops when it’s hot and humid means sore feet and blisters.
+- Sneakers: Most of the time, long walks in flip-flops when it’s hot and humid means sore feet and blisters.
 When you visit a beach destination you’ll encounter humidity.
-Your may not be used to having sweaty feet, but it’ll happen.
+You may not be used to having sweaty feet, but it’ll happen.
 Of course, going to the beach in sneakers sounds very uncomfortable, but a beach vacation sometimes includes one or two excursions to some ruins, walks in the jungle, or museums.
 Sneakers will save your feet in those situations.